arsandisaputra/arsandisaputra/README.md

 # Hi, Arsandi here 👋

-You can call me **Arsandi**.
 I'm a software engineer from 🇮🇩 Indonesia.
 I love coding and building things that make people's lives easier.
-Most of the time was working with PHP, JavaScript and CSS, using various frameworks to build back-end and front-end applications such as [Laravel](https://laravel.com), [MySQL](https://www.mysql.com/), and [Tailwind](https://tailwindcss.com).
+Most of the time was working with PHP, JavaScript and CSS, using various frameworks to build back-end and front-end applications such as [Laravel](https://laravel.com) and [MySQL](https://www.mysql.com/).
 I'm interest with website and open source project 🚀

 <!-- ## Statistics